Kudachimera/Cybersecurity-Compliance-Audit-work-based-on-NIST-Framework/README.md

 Walkthrough: Set Audit Scope </h2>

-Once the objectives for the audit have been defined, the planning and scoping process should identify all areas and aspects of cybersecurity to be covered.
+After defining the objectives for the audit have, the planning and scoping process should identify all areas and aspects of cybersecurity to be covered.
 In other words, what are the limits to the audit?
 This could include a specific country, region, division, process area or aspect of cybersecurity.This should be risk based approach .

 Cybersecurity audit scopes are usually more restricted than those for general IT audits due to the higher level of complexity and technical detail to be covered.
 For an annual or multiyear scope, it is advisable to break down the overall scope into manageable audits and reviews, grouping them by area addressed and by approach.